 by Mike Ratliff

-So then, brothers, we are debtors, not to the flesh, to live according to the flesh.
-For if you live according to the flesh you will die, but if by the Spirit you put to death the deeds of the body, you will live.
-For all who are led by the Spirit of God are sons of God.
-(Romans 8:12-14 ESV)
+12 So then, brethren, we are under obligation, not to the flesh, to live according to the flesh— 13 for if you are living according to the flesh, you must die; but if by the Spirit you are putting to death the deeds of the body, you will live.
+14 For all who are being led by the Spirit of God, these are sons of God.
+Romans 8:12-14 (NASB)

 If you are anything like me, looking closely at your walk before the Lord, the concept that sinful believers who vacillate between godliness and carnality with deliverance from those sins not in any way certain, then the concept that we are heirs with Christ is hard to grasp.
 I have no trouble with God’s absolute sovereignty, holiness, righteousness, justice, immutablility, omnipotence, omniscience, or omnipresence.
 He is perfect.
 He is the most High.
 The problem is that I know that I am not in any way worthy enough to even be in His presence.

 Professing Christians who believe that they earn their salvation or reach some level of godliness in order to deserve it are more than likely placing their trust for eternal life with Christ on the wrong thing.
 The Elect of God, who have believed on the Lord Jesus Christ did not become Christians by doing anything to deserve Grace.
 There is no character quality that gave them a “free pass” to salvation.

 8 For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; 9 not as a result of works, so that no one may boast.
 Ephesians 2:8-9 (NASB)